University of South Bohemia in České Budějovice: Structure

 The theological faculty emphasizes the Christian ethical and social values.
 Since its inception in 1991, the diocesan bishop of České Budějovice has been by statute the moderator of the faculty.

 Rankings

 In 2020, Academic Ranking of World Universities, also known as Shanghai Ranking, ranked the university in the 901-1000 band globally, and as the Czech Republic's seventh best university among the 70 ranked institutions of tertiary education from the country.
-In U.S. News & World Report ranking the University of South Bohemia is rated at 941.
+In 2019, U.S. News & World Report ranked the University of South Bohemia at 941.

 University magazine

 The university publishes a quarterly magazine (Journal) with 5000 copies.
-It contains news, interviews and reports from different faculties of the university.
+It contains news, interviews and reports from various faculties of the university.